Released: 23 June 1986

 Labyrinth: The Ultimate Visual History

-Robbie Buchanan played bass and was responsible for programming and production on the song.
+Robbie Buchanan played keyboards and was responsible for programming and production on the song.

 I loved doing ‘As The World Falls Down’; it’s a magical song that’s really far out and spacey, it’s so Bowie.
 It starts off real innocent.
 They gave me the song and I came up with an intro.
 That was definitely a ‘go with it’ kind of song, because it starts off like a pop song and it evolves.